imenesesl/scheme-adapter/README.md

 - `value`: Default value
 - `transforms`: List of properties to join
-- `join`: Operator to join properties defaults to an empty string
+- `join`: Operator to join properties

 ⚠️ Warning

-In this version the `join` property only works to join strings, if you need operations between numbers, booleans and other types, it is suggested that you perform these operations separately.
+In this version the `join` property only works to operations with booleans, numbers, arrays, maps and strings, if you need more operations, it is suggested that you perform these operations separately.

 _The schema requires you to define all the properties_